marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 The following text will appear in the shell/console (Fig. 1):
 ```
 Welcome to the GrainSizeTools script v.
-1.3.1
+1.3.2
 Your current working directory is...
 To change the working directory use: os.chdir('new path')

-Please to avoid problems check that your Numpy version below is 1.11 or higher:
-The installed Numpy version in your system is...
 ```
 Once you see this text, all the tools implemented in the GrainSizeTools script will be available by typing some commands in the shell as will be explained below.